oliverfoggin/swift-composable-analytics/README.md

 ## Installation

-You can add ComposableAnalytics to your project by...
+You can add ComposableAnalytics to your project by adding `https://github.com/oliverfoggin/swift-composable-analytics` into the SPM packages for your project.